Lotus-baumgarner/Will-They-Seek-Treatment/README.md

 * Adding in an interactive Visualization that shows feature correlation,
 * Deploying the model with appropiate warnings and resources available

+ ## Repository Structure

+Below is an outline of the main components of the repository and their contents:

+- **/Data/**: This directory contains all the datasets used in the project.

+- **/Images/**: This directory stores images used in the notebooks and the README.

+- **EDAs-Feature Selection Notebook.ipynb**: This notebook contains exploratory data analysis and feature selection processes used to prepare the data for modeling.

+- **Models-Conclusions.ipynb**: This notebook includes the development of predictive models and conclusions drawn from the results.

+- **README.md**: This file provides an overview of the project.

+- **.gitignore**: This file lists all file types and directories that Git should ignore and not track.